PSP-Archive/unofficial-gpSP-kai/README.md

 2485 - Pokemon Mystery Dungeon - Red Rescue Team (U)(RDG).gba        = POKE DUNGEON B24E 01 0 = Save completed!

 8. <b><i>Advance War 2</b></i> : Popup on the top always didn't show up.
-Popup on the bottom works like normal, only the top have a problem.both keeps glitching, sometimes all the sprites just vanish, the text too
+Popup on the bottom works like normal, only the top have a problem.both keeps glitching, sometimes all the sprites just vanish, the text too.

 See the different :

 ![Game list](image/gpsp.jpg)